 How about staying close to Avalabetta or Nandi hill and thereby enjoying the best view that old Bangalore has to offer? then head to the CozyCozy portal and search for your best vacation rental as per your choice.

-Suggested Reading– 45 Km from Paresandra NH7 lies magnificent temple from 15th-century Lepakshi.
+Suggested Reading– 45 Km from Paresandra NH7 lies a magnificent temple from 15th-century Lepakshi.
 Famous for the tallest monolithic bull and hanging pillar.Recommended for a day trip to Lepakshi from Bangalore

 OUR AVALABETTA YAMAHA RIDE